 In an October bipolar meeting in Barcelona (2006), researchers from Berlin presented information on their randomized trial using 300 mcg of thyroid hormone.
 Unlike the information we have been working from previously, this was a large study.
 It is not complete yet.
 At that point they were still taking the last few subjects into the trial.
 However, it was noted that many patients in the trial improved very substantially.
 After the randomized phase, patients who wished to do so were allowed to continue on high-dose thyroid.
 In six-month follow-up, "most patients showed further improvement".
 Therefore, for the moment, in an admittedly very hopeful way, I am taking this conference report* as preliminary evidence that the randomized trial will show benefit greater than placebo.

-When that weight of evidence is added to the previous open-trial data, it creates a relatively compelling case for this treatment approach.
-At that point, it becomes rational to consider the relative risks, compared to other "mood stabilizer" treatments.
+When that weight of evidence is added to the previous open-trial data, it offers further justification for this treatment approach.
+It becomes rational to consider the relative risks, compared to other "mood stabilizer" treatments.

 *Randomized trial versus placebo, in Berlin; described in a news release (see the right-hand, third column; the article about Dr. Stamm's presentation)